pradyun/Py2C/README.md

 print("Hello World!")
 ```

-would compile to something like
+would compile to something like (Or so we plan :))

 ```c
 #include <iostream.h>